iluwatar/java-design-patterns/factory-method/README.md

 > In class-based programming, the factory method pattern is a creational pattern that uses factory methods to deal with the problem of creating objects without having to specify the exact class of the object that will be created.
 This is done by creating objects by calling a factory method — either specified in an interface and implemented by child classes, or implemented in a base class and optionally overridden by derived classes—rather than by calling a constructor.

 **Programmatic Example**

+The Factory Method approach is pivotal in Java Design Patterns for achieving flexible and maintainable code as we see in the following example.

 Blacksmith manufactures weapons.
 Elves require Elvish weapons and orcs require Orcish weapons.
 Depending on the customer at hand the right type of blacksmith is summoned.